apache/openwhisk/docs/rest_api.md

 ]
 ```

+In this example the authentication was passed using the `-u` flag, you can pass this value also as part of the URL as `https://$AUTH@{BASE URL}`

 The OpenWhisk API supports request-response calls from web clients.
 OpenWhisk responds to `OPTIONS` requests with Cross-Origin Resource Sharing headers.
 Currently, all origins are allowed (that is, Access-Control-Allow-Origin is "`*`") and Access-Control-Allow-Headers yield Authorization and Content-Type.

-**Attention:** Because OpenWhisk currently supports only one key per account, it is not recommended to use CORS beyond simple experiments.
+**Attention:** Because OpenWhisk currently supports only one key per namespace, it is not recommended to use CORS beyond simple experiments.
 Use [Web Actions](webactions.md) or [API Gateway](apigateway.md) to expose your actions to the public and not use the OpenWhisk authorization key for client applications that require CORS.

 ## Using the CLI verbose mode

 The OpenWhisk CLI is an interface to the OpenWhisk REST API.
-You can run the CLI in verbose mode with the flag `-v`, this will  to print all the information about the HTTP request and response.
+You can run the CLI in verbose mode with the flag `-v`, this will print all the information about the HTTP request and response.

 Let's try getting the namespace value for the current user.
 ```